Edinburgh-Genome-Foundry/EGF_Docker_Jupyter/README.md

 ## Alternative approaches

-## Local builds
+### Local builds

-We build an image that contains EGF packages, on top of a custom base-notebook.
-A custom base image with Python v3.6 is used, because EGF packages were developed on it.
+We build the EGF image locally, *in the directory of the cloned repo.*

-### Build the EGF notebook image
+#### Build the EGF notebook image

-Build the EGF image locally, *from this repo:*
+We build on top of a custom base-notebook image with Python v3.6, because EGF packages were developed on it:
 ```
 docker build --tag egf-notebook .
 ```
 Then run as shown above with the locally built image: `egf-notebook`.

-### Build from jupyter/base-notebook
+#### Build from jupyter/base-notebook

 Alternatively, build the EGF image directly from the original base image with the latest Python: replace the first line (`FROM ...`) in the Dockerfile with `FROM jupyter/base-notebook`.
 The path to the Dockerfile can be specified with `--file` (or `-f`) if not in current directory.

-### Build with multiple conda environments
+#### Build with multiple conda environments

 See [Contributed Recipes: Add a Python 3.x environment](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/recipes.html#add-a-python-3-x-environment).
 However, this approach didn't work as the Python kernel was not visible in JupyterLab.